geoserver/geoserver/doc/en/user/source/styling/sld-reference/labeling.rst

     45
   </Rotation>

+The examples below show how the rotation interacts with anchor points and displacements.

 .. figure:: img/rot1.gif

-simple 45 degrees rotation
+*45 degree rotation*

 .. figure:: img/rot2.gif

-45 degrees rotation with anchor point (x=0.5,y=0.5)
+*45 degree rotation with anchor point (X=0.5, Y=0.5)*

 .. figure:: img/rot3.gif

-45 degrees with 40 pixel X displacement
+*45 degree rotation with 40-pixel X displacement*

 .. figure:: img/rot4.gif

-45 degrees rotation with 40 pixel Y displacement with anchor point (x=0.5,y=0.5)
+*45 degree rotation with 40-pixel Y displacement with anchor point (X=0.5, Y=0.5)*

 LinePlacement
 -------------

-When you are labeling a line (i.e. a road or river), you can specify a ``<LinePlacement>`` element.
+To label linear features (such as a road or river), the ``<LinePlacement>`` element can be specified.
-This tells the labeling system two things:
-(a) that you want Geoserver to determine the best rotation and placement for the label (b) how the label is placed relative to the line.
+This indicates that the styler should determine the best placement and rotation for the labels along the lines.

+The LinePlacement element provides one optional sub-element, ``<PerpendicularOffset>``.

 PerpendicularOffset
 ^^^^^^^^^^^^^^^^^^^

-The optional ``PerpendicularOffset`` element allows you to move a label up or down relative to a line.
+The optional ``<PerpendicularOffset>`` element allows you to position a label above or below a line.
+(This is similiar to the ``<DisplacementY>`` for label points described above.)
 The displacement value is specified in pixels.
 A positive value displaces upwards, a negative value downwards.

-This is similiar to the ``DisplacementY`` element (see above).

 .. code-block:: xml